-Dolls, come on in and meet my lovely friend, Susan Feldman.
+Come on in and meet our lovely friend, Susan Feldman.
 As smart as she is gorgeous, Susan is the co-founder and chief merchandising officer of One Kings Lane, the chic online source for home and garden treasures.
-Susan may just have the best job in the world.
-She spends most of her time traveling the world to find one-of-a-kind items of fabulousness that we can add to our own party palaces.
+Susan may have the best job in the world.
+She spends most of her time traveling the world to find one-of-a-kind items of fabulousness that we can add to our party palaces.
 A sought-after expert on home décor and lifestyle trends, Susan has appeared on “The Martha Stewart Show” and in magazines including House Beautiful, HGTV Magazine and InStyle.
 She’s also a gracious and creative salonniere who loves hosting al fresco dinner parties at her 1930s home in the Hollywood Hills.
-Let’s dish, darling, shall we?
+Let’s dish, shall we?

 Your entertaining style?

 I love arranging flowers, so I will typically go to the flower market before a party and go a little crazy doing my own arrangements.
 I think it adds a special touch to my parties.

 Favorite place to entertain?